zy11234/zycountword/spring_maven_webapp/CounterWebAppV2/docs/developer_notes.md

 It shows the following:

-  - Maven project configuration (pom.xml), using Spring MVC as web application framework.
+  - Maven project configuration (pom.xml), using Spring 5 MVC as web application framework.
   - Maven build and static website generation with reports.
   - Logging with SLF4J API, and use logback as the implementation.
   - Database (SQLite, MySQL) integration with MyBatis.
-  - Unit testing and coverage.
+  - JUnit 5 testing and coverage.

 **Reference Links:**